RafaelC457ro/challenge-globant-studio-blockchain/README.md

 # Challenge Globant | Studio Blockchain - Frontend

+You can access this challenge in this URL: https://challenge-globant-studio-blockchain.netlify.app/

 ## how to start

 make sure you have the following dependencies installed: